Internal Diffusion-Limited aggregation with uniform starting points: Introduction

 \subsection{Structure of the paper}

-The first section contains four lemmas.
+The first section contains five lemmas.
 They provide useful information on comparing \rIDLA to \IDLA.
 As they are of interest on their own, we isolate them from the proof of the theorem.

 The second section of the article deals with the stability properties of the Euclidean ball under the \rIDLA process.
 We first investigate the claim that the process started from a configuration that includes a ball will contain a growing ball with high probability.
 Then we take the converse and prove that the process started from any configuration inside a ball will stay contained in a slightly bigger growing ball.
 To prove this statement we examine the cluster together with the genealogical tree describing the starting points of the random walks.
 Our proof involves a comparison with a First Passage Percolation process on random trees.